Nihar1402-iit/LLM/README.md

 ## Features

-- **Transformer Architecture**: Utilizes multi-head self-attention for capturing dependencies in the text.
-- **Custom Dataset Handling**: Reads and processes text data from a provided file.
+## Features

-- **Text Generation**: Generates new text sequences based on the trained model.
+- **Text Generation**: Capable of generating coherent text sequences based on an initial context.
+- **Transformer Architecture**: Utilizes Transformer blocks, including multi-head self-attention and feed-forward layers, to learn complex patterns in text data.
+- **Training Data**: Trained on pathology data from `Robbins-Pathologic2005.txt`, allowing the model to generate domain-specific text.
+- **Customizable Hyperparameters**: Allows adjustments to various hyperparameters such as batch size, context length, learning rate, etc.